Model Outlier Detection¶

 Outlier Instance |

 Go to the requests screen to view all the historical requests.
-You can see the outlier score on each instance.
-Also you can highlight outliers based on this score and also use the filter to see only the outliers as needed.
+Here, you may see the outlier score of each instance.
+You can also highlight outliers and filter them using the filters on the right hand side.

 Troubleshooting¶